eclipse-cyclonedds/cyclonedds/docs/manual/config/cyclonedds_specifics.rst

 Lingering Writers
 =================

-When an application deletes a reliable DCPS data writer, there is no guarantee that all its readers have already acknowledged the correct receipt of all samples.
+When an application deletes a reliable DCPS , there is no guarantee that all its readers have already acknowledged the correct receipt of all samples.
 In such a case, Eclipse Cyclone DDS lets the writer (and the owning participant if necessary) linger in the system for some time, controlled by the ``Internal/WriterLingerDuration`` option.